jackbl1/personal-site-hugo/content/about.md

 </div>

 Please reach out if we share any interests.
-There are few things I enjoy more than genuine human connection.
+There are few things I enjoy more than genuine connection.